os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/definitions.md

 ## Process

 To run a program the operating system must allocate memory and creates a process.
-A processes have stack, heap, data segment and text segment in user space.
+A processes has a stack, a heap, a data segment and a text segment in user space.
 The CPU context and file descriptor table are kept in kernel space.
 When executing the program, the program counter (PC) jumps around in the text segment.